xo/usql/README.md

 Output format is unaligned.
 ```

-Display formatting variables and settings can be shown through `\pset`:
+Display formatting variables can be displayed with `\pset`:

 ```sh
 (not connected)=> \pset